 - Looking for sand/salt for sidewalks?
-Pickle mix is available at 805 Main Street and 15 East Lake Hill.
+Pickle mix is available at 15 East Lake Hill.
 Don't forget your bucket and shovel!

 Learn more about how the City sets priorities for streets and determines where to apply winter maintenance material in the Snow & Ice Control Policy.